 - Cool Down exercise 2: Accumulate 20 hollow rocks.
 Add 5/week until you go to level 3.
-Perform a max set of strict pull-ups before and after hollow rocks
+Perform a max set of strict pull-ups before and after hollow rocks.

 In level 2, there are four workouts to follow.
 The above example is the first workout.
 You would rotate between the four workouts until you can complete five pull-ups.
-Then its time to move to level 3.
+Then it’s time to move to level 3.

-Level 1: Butterfly & Kipping Pull Ups Progression
+Level 1: Butterfly & Kipping Pull-Ups Progression

 The primary purpose of this guide is to develop your kipping pull-ups.
 The reason I have strict pull-ups as the first level is for a few reasons.

 First, kipping pull-ups results in dynamic movement in the shoulders.
 When this specific dynamic movement is introduced our likelihood of injury increases if we don’t prepare for it.
-Couple with limited upper-body strength and we have a recipe for an injury.
+Couple it with limited upper-body strength and we have a recipe for an injury.
 So the first reason we start with strict pull-ups is to develop strength in the shoulders, arms, and back to help prevent damage.

-Third, having enough pulling strength to do a strict pull up is a pre-requisite to muscle ups.
-If you plan to develop that skill, later on, you’ll need to have a firm grasp on strict pull-ups.
+Third, having enough pulling strength to do a strict pull up is a pre-requisite to muscle-ups.
+If you plan to develop that skill later on you’ll need to have a firm grasp on strict pull-ups.

 Current ability: 0 strict pull-ups.
 To be clear, this means not being able to hang from a bar and pull yourself up high enough where your chin clears the bar.
 Explicitly, this means without jumping, an exercise band, or any other tool.
 If you cannot perform a strict pull-up, then this level is for you!
 If you can achieve a strict pull-up, then you can skip to the next level.

 The goal of Level 1: 1 strict pull-up.
 This means mastery over one strict pull-up.
-I don’t want you to move to level 2 on your first one pull-up.
+I don’t want you to move to level 2 on your first pull-up.
 You should be comfortable jumping up to a bar and getting a strict pull-up any day of the week.
 What I recommend is to cycle through the microcycle one or two times before moving to level 2.
 The extra practice will help.
 Trust me.
 Don’t rush good work.
 Take your time.
 It’s not a race.
 We want you to be a quality mover.
 We’re not trying to race through the program as fast as possible.
 Clear?
 So once you get a strict pull-up, go through the programming cycle one or two more times before moving on.

 - To complete a self-assisted pull-up we will be using a squat rack.
 During level 1, we will be using these to supplement band pull-ups.
 When getting someone to their first pull up, I prefer to use both band pull-ups and self-assisted pull-ups.
-You’ll find most coaches will only use bands during the level of pull-up training.
+You’ll find most coaches will only use bands during pull-up training.
 The reason I don’t like that is that band pull-ups do not mimic the same strength curve as a pull-up.
 With a strict pull-up, the hardest part is the bottom of the hand.
 With a band pull up, it is the easiest.

 The following is the exercise programming for level 1.
 You should be able to run through this at least once a week.
 Specifically, each workout performed once a week.
 You will repeat this cycle until you’ve completed the goal of level 1.
 At which time you should move to level 2.